 G2 Adjusting teaching loads and/or other dedicated responsibilities.
 A portion of a faculty member's time may be formally budgeted for research.
 His/her teaching load This workload is then reduced proportionately.
-The assignment of individual teaching loads dedicated responsibilities is a responsibility of the department or, where there is no departmental organization, of the particular college or division.
+The assignment of individual teaching loads dedicated responsibilities is a responsibility of will be made by the department or, where there is no departmental organization, of by the particular college or division.